These four systems determine:

 - Is electrical properly grounded?

-- Upgrading to 50 amp can cost $2,500β$5,000 per site
+- Upgrading to 50 amp: $2,500–$5,000 per site

-- Underground line replacement can exceed $100,000
+- Underground line replacement: $100,000+

-- Miswired pedestals can cause fires
+- Miswired pedestals can create fire hazards

 Electrical determines:

-- Whether big rigs stay
+✔ Whether big rigs stay

-- Whether monthly guests overload lines
+✔ Whether monthly guests overload systems

-- Expansion capability
+✔ Expansion capability

 4. Roads & Infrastructure

-Roads matter more than buyers think.
-Bad roads = bad reviews.
+Roads matter more than many buyers think.

 Types: